My Forking Life

 Add bread flour, instant yeast, kosher salt, organic cane sugar to a stand mixer mixing bowl and stir to combine.

-Pour in the coconut milk and 2 Tbsp of plant-based melted butter and stir until just combined and the flour is moistened.
+Pour in the coconut milk and 2 tablespoon of plant-based melted butter and stir until just combined and the flour is moistened.

 Using the dough hook on a stand mixer, knead the dough for about 5-7 minutes, until the dough is smooth and elastic.
 It may be slightly sticky.